-The teacher's task is to see that the child learns because this is how he actualizes his psychic life and becomes more adult.
-How should the teacher guide a child to ensure that he learns?
-Children learn by attributing affective, cognitive and normative meaning to the subject matter.
+The teacher's task is to see that the child learns because this is how he/she actualizes his/her psychic life and becomes more adult.
+How should the teacher guide a child to ensure that he/she learns?
+Children learn by attributing affective, cognitive, and normative meaning to the subject matter.
 It follows that they should be accompanied in these three ways.
-There is a direct relationship between the ways the teacher guides the child and the ways he attributes meaning and, therefore learns.
+There is a direct relationship between the ways the teacher guides the child and the ways he/she attributes meaning and, therefore, learns.

-Accordingly, the quality of the affective (stable, labile) and of the cognitive (orderly, disorderly) accompaniment will influence the quality of the normative (meaningful, meaningless) accompaniment.
-Subject matter which the child experiences as valuable, useful and meaningful will become norms in his possessed experience and will find expression in his greater obedience to norms as he approaches adulthood.
+Accordingly, the quality of the affective (stable, labile) and of the cognitive (orderly, disorderly) accompaniment influences the quality of the normative (meaningful, meaningless) accompaniment.
+Subject matter which the child experiences as valuable, useful, and meaningful becomes norms in his/her possessed experience and finds expression in his/her greater obedience to norms, as he/she approaches adulthood.